jummy123/last-resort-liquidator/README.md

 The test suit contains some tests I wrote for extra learning along the way, the test `test_liquidate_borrow` is particularly useful if you want to see the end to end process of liquidating a loan without using any deployed contracts.

+## Where the magic happens

+There are 3 main files you should look at to see how this project works.
+The [contract](https://github.com/jummy123/last-resort-liquidator/blob/master/contracts/Liquidator.sol) contains the solidity code with all on chain functionality.
+The [bot](https://github.com/jummy123/last-resort-liquidator/blob/master/scripts/liquidation.py) that contains the functionality for finding liquidation opportunities and calling our contract. the [test](https://github.com/jummy123/last-resort-liquidator/blob/master/tests/test_liquidator.py) where you can see how the code actually works.

 ## Things I learnt.

 * I had to inline a lot of variables, the solidity stack is shallow!